ageil/Probabilistic-Programming/README.md

-# Final Project Repository Template
+# Final Project

-This is the final project repository template for [Machine Learning with Probabilistic Programming](http://www.proditus.com/mlpp2020).
+This is the repository for Anders Geil and Marcus Daly's Final Project for Machine Learning with Probabilistic Programming.

-## Duplicating your own copy of this repository

-Please follow these [instructions](https://help.github.com/articles/duplicating-a-repository/) to make a copy of this repository and push it to your own GitHub account.

-Make sure to create a **new repository** on your own GitHub account before starting this process.
+## Python Version
+We use 3.8.5, but 3.8.5+ should work.

+## Development Note:
+To develop with pre-commit hooks, make sure to run `pre-commit install` before making your first commit.

+# Template

 ## Final Project Notebook